-The MATLAB workspace contains variables that you create or import into MATLAB from data files or other programs.
+The workspace contains variables that you create or import into MATLAB from data files or other programs.
 You can view and edit the contents of the workspace in the Workspace browser or in the Command Window.
-To modify the contents of variables, use the Variables editor.
+For more information, see Create and Edit Variables.

 Workspace variables do not persist after you exit MATLAB.

-To use your data across multiple MATLAB sessions, save it to
+To use your data across multiple sessions, save it to a compressed

-a MAT-file.
-You can restore saved data by loading a MAT-file back
+can restore saved data by loading a MAT-file back into MATLAB.

 Create, edit, and copy variables in the MATLAB workspace, in the Command Window or using the Workspace browser and Variables editor.